 - May 1st for a summer loan

-Please note: Each financial aid year begins with summer and ends with spring.
+Please note: Each financial aid year begins with the summer term and ends with the spring term.
 Private loan certifications cannot occur until all other financial aid is packaged for the financial aid year; this usually occurs in mid to late June.
 Therefore, private loan certifications do not typically begin until July every year.
 If you have applied for a private loan for the summer or the upcoming fall/spring semesters, do not be alarmed if you see that your loan is not on your account until sometime in July or August.
 If you are taking summer classes and have a due date that is before this time, please make sure you apply before the due date to avoid late fees and registration holds.

 how do i find a lender?
 Can you recommend a lender?